nullthefirst/nullthefirst/README.md

 Hi there 👋🏾🌍, I'm Tey.

-I build fullstack web applications, contribute to digital strategy, and build data science projects.
+I build fullstack web applications, and contribute to strategy projects.

-I work with JavaScript (Node.js, React, Next.js, Express.js, Mongoose.js), PHP (Laravel), Python (NumPy, Pandas, Matplotlib), PostgreSQL and MongoDB.
+I work with JavaScript (Next.js, Express.js, Mongoose.js for MongoDB) and Python (NumPy, Pandas, Matplotlib).
+Familiar with SQL, Git, and Figma.
+I use Trello for project management every day.